 The LG Stylo 4 is the latest in the Stylo series that offers a smartphone with a big screen, and an included stylus, much like the phones in the Samsung Galaxy Note series, but at prices that are a fraction of Samsung’s flagship series.
 The LG Stylo 4 is a great alternative. and while the stylus may not be as feature packed as the S-Pen, it still proves to be very handy.

-The Sprint LG Stylo 4 is powered by the Qualcomm Snapdragon 450 processor and features a big 6.2-inch HD display.
+The LG Stylo 4 is powered by the Qualcomm Snapdragon 450 processor and features a big 6.2-inch HD display.
 Other specs include 2 GB of RAM, 32 GB of onboard storage, a 13MP rear camera, a 5MP front-facing camera, and a 3,300 mAh battery.
 You can get the phone from Metro by T-Mobile unlocked for $239, or for just $79 if you switch your old line to the carrier’s unlimited plan.

 - 6.2-inch IPS LCD display with 1,080 x 2,160 resolution